AliAsgharGill/RandomizeX/README.md

 # RandomizeX
 You're in the right place!
-Just install the **RandomizeX** package to solve all your problems.
+Just install the **RandomizeX** package to solve all your problems related to generating random data.

 ## Installation